-- i) Subchronic toxicity study (1966) in rat on source substance potassium O-butyl dithiocarbonate (EC 212-808-2); - ii) Subchronic toxicity study (1995) in rat on source substance potassium sodium dimethyldithiocarbamate (EC 204-876-7); - iii) Subacute toxicity studies (1976) in rat, rabbit and mouse on source substance potassium O-pentyl dithiocarbonate (EC 220-329-5); - iv) Subacute toxicity study (1989) in rabbit on source substance zinc bis(dimethyldithiocarbamate) (EC 205-288-3);
+- i) HESS QSAR method for chemicals properties assessment (2015), prediction for the Substance - ii) Subchronic toxicity study (1966) in rat on source substance potassium O-butyl dithiocarbonate (EC 212-808-2); - iii) Subchronic toxicity study (1995) in rat on source substance potassium sodium dimethyldithiocarbamate (EC 204-876-7); - iv) Subacute toxicity studies (1976) in rat, rabbit and mouse on source substance potassium O-pentyl dithiocarbonate (EC 220-329-5); - v) Chronic/carcinogenicity study (1997) in rat on source substance propan-2-ol (EC 200-661-7) - vi) Subacute toxicity study (1989) in rabbit on source substance zinc bis(dimethyldithiocarbamate) (EC 205-288-3);

-As explained in Section 3 of the Appendix on Reasons common to several requests, the weight of evidence adaptation must fulfill the information requirement based on relevant and reliable sources of information.
+As explained in Section 3 of the Appendix common to several requests, the weight of evidence adaptation must fulfill the information requirement based on relevant and reliable sources of information.
 These sources of information must provide sufficient weight to conclude that the Substance has or has not the dangerous property investigated by the required study.